JerrySchonenberg/CloudGAN/README.md

 ### Cloud detection: Naive, auto-encoder and U-Net

 Two shellscripts (`ae.sh` and `unet.sh`) are provided which contain all the settings used in order to train three replications of each of the networks.
 To manually train a model, run the `main.py` script in the `cloud_detection` directory.
 Use the flag `--help` in order to get a summary of all the provided options.
+For the shellscripts, run them directly from the directory where they are saved, and make sure to save the datasets in a directory "datasets" (otherwise, change the paths in the scripts accordingly).

 ```shell
 python3 main.py [options]